✔ WHAT IS K2?

 - Google AJAX Search integration

-- Native JSON/JSONP content output
+- Rest-like JSON/JSONP content output

 - Native advanced SEF options (added in K2 v2.6.4+)